BOARD MEMBER POSITION DESCRIPTIONS

 Programs – Plan the programs for the monthly chapter meetings, which includes the selection of topics and speakers, contacting and following up with speakers, preparing articles about the program for the monthly newsletter, and performing any other duties as appropriate in support of the program activities of the Chapter.
 Coordinate efforts with other Board members to provide the best offerings for the Chapter membership.
 Review final preparations for meetings to ensure that meetings run smoothly.
 Review program evaluations for feedback to be used in planning future events.
 Represent the Chapter in the human resources community.
 Minimum time commitment per month: 10-15 hours.

 Sponsorship - Seeks out and solicits companies to sponsor SHRM related events.
 This includes the monthly meetings, the annual law summit and other special events.
 The Director will manage the contract process, payments, acquire slides and advertisements from the company sponsors, meet and greet sponsors at SHRM meetings and introduce sponsors to the Board and other PWSHRM members.
 Ability to draft letters, flyers, PowerPoint slides, etc. Requires excellent communication and organizational skills.
 This position is on the PWSHRM annual Law Summit Committee.
 Minimum time commitment per month: 3-5 hours.

-Technology - Manage the chapter's technology programs including developing and maintaining the chapter's website and managing Google Apps for internal board collaboration and communication.
-Maintain an up to date email distribution roster of members and non-members for distribution of communication materials.
-Create, distribute, and maintain program surveys.
+Technology - Manage the chapter's technology programs including developing and maintaining the chapter's website and managing Google Apps.
+Create, distribute, and maintain surveys.
 Minimum time commitment per month: 10-15 hours per month.